-Major League Baseball has had to cancel games before, each time due to strikes or lockouts generated from disagreements between players and owners.
-Even during World War II Americans continued to play ball, even though some of the league’s top players (Ted Williams, Stan Musial, Joe DiMaggio) were temporarily occupied on the battlefield.
+Major League Baseball has had to cancel baseball during uncertainty before.
+Each time due to strikes or lockouts generated from disagreements between players and owners.
+Even during World War II, Americans continued to play ball, even though some of the League’s top players (Ted Williams, Stan Musial, Joe DiMaggio) were temporarily occupied on the battlefield.

 2020 is the first baseball season that has been suspended due to a public health crisis.

-Once spring training was halted prematurely on March 12, players dispersed, some in a flurry, others slow and steady, to their homes amid the COVID-19 pandemic.
+Once the League halted spring training prematurely on March 12, players dispersed, some in a flurry, others slow and steady, to their homes amid the COVID-19 pandemic.
 There would be no baseball during uncertainty.

 ‘What am I supposed to do now?
 And for how long?’